Harri Kullas

-Harri Kullas (born 1 March 1992) is a Finnish-born Estonian professional Motocross racer.
+Harri Kullas (born 1 March 1992) is a Finnish-born Estonian professional motocross racer.
 Kullas has had a long international career that has seen him compete in the FIM Motocross World Championship in both the MX2 and MXGP classes.
+Following this, Kullas has taken his career to the United States, most notably competing in the AMA Motocross Championship.

-Kullas has competed at the Motocross des Nations 12 times, on the first four occasions for Finland and since 2014 for Estonia.
+Kullas has competed at the Motocross des Nations 15 times, on the first four occasions for Finland and since 2014 for Estonia.
 As part of this, Kullas has been part of the Estonia teams that have recorded the highest overall finish ever for the nation – a pair of fourth places in 2015 and 2019.

 Alongside this, Kullas has competed extensively in various national championships across Europe.
 In the UK-based MX Nationals series Kullas has taken the MX1 title three times as well as winning the overall Pro Fastest 40 ranking in 2022.
 In addition to this, Kullas has finished as runner-up to Tommy Searle in the MX1 class of the British Motocross Championship in 2021 & 2022.
 Kullas has also had second place finishes in the final overall standings in the ADAC MX Masters series and the Spanish Motocross Championship during his career.

 In supercross, Kullas has won nine nights at the annual Tampere Supercross in Finland since 2012.

+Early life

+Kullas was born to Estonian parents in Helsinki, Finland, and he holds Estonian and Finnish citizenships.